paths-erc/docs/handbook/manuscripts.md

 ### Book form

 #### BOOK FORM
-- Codex, horizontal roll (roll written horizontally in a sequence of more or less narrow columns), vertical roll (roll in which the writing runs in one column top-down and parallel to the short side), ostracon, polyptych (codex made from wooden tablets), and tablet.
+- Codex, horizontal roll (roll written horizontally in a sequence of more or less narrow columns), vertical roll (roll in which the writing runs in one column top-down and parallel to the short side), ostrakon, polyptych (codex made from wooden tablets), tablet and single leaf.
 - DB id: `bookform`

 #### WRITING SUPPORT
-- Material used for the manuscripts (papyrus, parchment, paper, wood, terracotta, wood, stone, and leather).
+- Material used for the manuscripts (papyrus, parchment, paper, wood, terracotta, stone, and leather).
 - DB id: `writingsupport`

 ---